 - On-prem proxies require you to deploy, maintain, and scale more infrastructure than you would with a pure-SaaS Cloud-native solution

-A proper multi-tenant SaaS-based solution built for the cloud-like ALTR’s is easier to start and maintain with Snowflake.
+A proper multi-tenant SaaS-based data governance solution built for the cloud - like ALTR’s - is easier to start and maintain with Snowflake.
 There’s no hardware deployment or maintenance downtime required, no hardware sitting between your users and the data, no risk of a platform change breaking your integration, and no difficulty scaling your Snowflake usage.
 Because it’s natively integrated, there are no privacy issues or security holes.
 A real SaaS-based solution will also have the credentials to back it up: PCI DSS Level 1, SOC 2 Type II certification, and support for HIPAA compliance.

-2. Is the solution easy to use?
-Does it require code to implement and maintain?
+2. Is the data governance solution easy to use?
+Does it require code to implement and manage?

 Snowflake provides the foundation for data governance features like sensitive data discovery and classification, access control and history, masking, and more with every release.
 But for users to take advantage of those Snowflake data governance capabilities on their own, they must be able to write SQL.
-This can make these capabilities difficult, time-consuming, and costly to implement and manage at scale because data governance administration is limited to DBAs and others who can code.
+That can make these features difficult, time-consuming, and costly to implement and manage at scale because data governance administration is limited to DBAs and other developers who can code.

-3. It is a complete solution?
+3. It is a complete Snowflake data governance solution?
 Does it secure (all of) your data and reduce your risk?